jimwrites/garden/src/site/notes/Cards/Identity and personal growth.md

 Remember : there are no unimportant [[Cards/Missing Puzzle Pieces\|missing puzzle pieces]].

 Ideas to explore:
-Scarcity vs. Abundance Mindsets
+Scarcity vs. Abundance Mindsets [[Cards/Scarcity-Abundance\|Scarcity-Abundance]]
 - Scarcity leads to fear
 Living fearlessly
+- If you follow God, you cannot die
 Knowing not just who you are, but whose you are
 Be still and know that He is God
 - Listening prayer
-- Is meditation consistent with Christianity?
+- Is mindfulness meditation consistent with Christianity?

 ---